Toward a greener, less stressful Christmas

 Here are a few anti-stuff options:

-- For the driver, coupons for car maintenance and operation.
-And why not print off and include “10 Eco-Driving Tips For Everyone” (www.tinyurl.com/howtoimprovemileage2)?
-It’s a list of very simple, zero-cost practices that can help the average driver save at least 10% on their fuel bill every day.
+- For the driver on your list, coupons for car maintenance and operation.
+And why not refer them to this EPA page that provides a list of very simple, zero-cost practices that can help the average driver save at least 10% on their fuel bill every day?

 - For the foodie, a share in a local community supported agriculture operation that will provide a weekly box of fresh, local food.
 Find one at www.BuyLocalNB.ca.